-Homer Lee joined the Hong Kong Philharmonic in 1987 and has been on the faculty of the Hong Kong Academy for Performing Arts since 1988.
-In addition to his teaching duties there, he also conducts the Academy's Junior Symphony Orchestra.
+Homer Lee joined the Hong Kong Philharmonic Orchestra (HK Phil) in 1987 and has been on the faculty of the Hong Kong Academy for Performing Arts (HKAPA) since 1988.
+In addition to his teaching duties there, he also conducts the HKAPA's Junior Symphony Orchestra.

-Homer Lee has studied with many internationally renowned hornists including Cheryl Hoard (former Principal Horn, Hong Kong Philharmonic Orchestra), Roland Pandolfi (Principal Horn, St. Louis Symphony Orchestra), Alan Civil (Solo Artist), Dale Clevenger (Principal Horn, Chicago Symphony Orchestra), David Krehbiel (Principal Horn, San Francisco Symphony Orchestra) and Derek Taylor (Former Principal Horn, BBC Symphony Orchestra).
+Homer has studied with many internationally renowned hornists including Cheryl Hoard (former Principal Horn, HK Phil), Roland Pandolfi (former Principal Horn, St Louis Symphony Orchestra), Alan Civil (solo artist), Dale Clevenger (former Principal Horn, Chicago Symphony Orchestra), David Krehbiel (former Principal Horn, San Francisco Symphony Orchestra) and Derek Taylor (former Principal Horn, BBC Symphony Orchestra).

-Being one of the region's most active horn players and teachers, Homer Lee's highlight performances include with the Orchestra of the Academy of St. Martin-in-the-Fields during their Hong Kong visit and participating in the Asian Friendly Concerts in Fukuoka, Japan, in 1994 and 1995, as a representative of the Hong Kong Philharmonic Orchestra.
+Being one of the region's most active horn players and teachers, Homer's highlight performances include with the Orchestra of the Academy of St Martin-in-the-Fields during their Hong Kong visit and participating in the Asian Friendly Concerts in Fukuoka, Japan, in 1994 and 1995, as a representative of the HK Phil.
 He records extensively in the studio as well as for many music appreciation programmes on the television and radio.
-The Macau Culture Department has invited Homer Lee to give horn masterclasses, workshops, wind quintet concerts and to be an adjudicator for the Youth Music Competition as part of the Macau Youth Music Festival.
+The Macau Culture Department has invited him to give horn masterclasses, workshops, wind quintet concerts and to be an adjudicator for the Youth Music Competition as part of the Macau Youth Music Festival.